 What is Medallion Manor?

-BYU Medallion Manor is a program where a group of volunteers make weekly visits to Medallion Manor, homes for adults with special needs in south Provo and Springville, on Tuesday and Wednesday evenings but during the Spring and Summer terms we will only meet on Wednesday evenings.
+BYU Medallion Manor is a program where a group of volunteers make weekly visits to Medallion Manor, homes for adults with special needs in south Provo and Springville, on Tuesday and Wednesday evenings.
 We meet in front of the Jamba Juice in the Wilkinson Center at 6:15 and carpool.

 Some of our more common activities include game nights, crafting, and open visiting (where you can talk and get to know the residents through stories, games, music, dancing, whatever you would like).

 Volunteer Commitment: You don't have to put in a designated amount of hours, but we hope that once you have met our sweet heart residents, you will be eager to spread the word and join us week after week!

 How do I get involved?

 You do not have to sign up ahead of time, we meet every Tuesday and Wednesday at 6:15 pm in front of the Y-serve office in the WILK (by Jamba Juice) where one or more of our program directors will meet you.
 We look forward to seeing you there!